Limassol Marina: Company Taxation in Cyprus

 • trading income from the sale of qualifying IP (note that capital gains on IP are excluded; as such, capital gains are not subject to taxation in Cyprus), and

-• IP income embedded in the sale of products, services, or the use of processes directly related with qualifying IP assets.
+• IP income is embedded in the sale of products, services, or the use of processes directly related to qualifying IP assets.

-As a contributor, you and your family receive free or subsidized general, specialist, and dental care.
-Anyone who emigrates to Cyprus and has paid regular social security contributions in another EU country for two whole years is entitled to the same insurance cover as Cypriot citizens for a limited period.
+You and your family receive free or subsidized general, specialist, and dental care as a contributor.
+Anyone who emigrates to Cyprus and has paid regular social security contributions in another EU country for two years is entitled to the same insurance coverage as Cypriot citizens for a limited period.
 Pensioners who are citizens of an EU country receive free treatment.

 Your tax loss incurred during a tax year is carried forward and is set off against the five-year profits, while your current year's loss can still be set off against the profit of another company, subject to conditions.
 These conditions include that the companies are Cyprus tax resident companies of a group.